Process costing – abnormal loss

 This page explains abnormal loss and its treatment in a process costing system.
-Navigate to the previous page if you want to learn the treatment of normal loss.
+If you want to learn about the treatment of normal loss, navigate to the previous page.

 In process costing, abnormal loss can be defined as the loss or spoilage of units in a processing department that should not occur under normal and efficient working conditions.
 The abnormal loss signifies that the production operation has one or more serious issues that need to be identified and fixed quickly.
-Major factors that may contribute towards the occurrence of abnormal loss in a production process include use of faulty equipment, unskilled or untrained workers, use of substandard raw materials, improper supervision, frequent electricity breakdown and working conditions with a lot of room for improvements etc.
+Major factors that may contribute to the occurrence of abnormal losses in a production process include the use of faulty equipment, unskilled or untrained workers, the use of substandard raw materials, improper supervision, frequent electricity breakdowns, working conditions with a lot of room for improvement, etc.

 Difference between normal and abnormal loss

-The core factor considered for differentiating between normal and abnormal loss or spoilage is the degree of controllability.
-The degree of controllability in case of a normal loss is much smaller than in case of an abnormal loss.
+The core factor in differentiating between a normal and abnormal loss is the degree of controllability.
+The degree of controllability in the case of a normal loss is much smaller than in the case of an abnormal loss.

-Normal loss is referred to as uncontrollable because it is inherently attached to certain production processes and can’t be avoided even under most efficient working conditions.
-Examples of such losses include weight loss, evaporation and shrinkage of materials.
-We can’t do too much to stop these losses from occurring as the degree of controllability is usually very small to zero in case of normal losses.
+The normal loss is referred to as an uncontrollable loss because it is inherently attached to certain production processes and can’t be avoided even under the most efficient working conditions.
+Examples of such losses include weight loss, evaporation, and shrinkage of materials.
+We can’t do too much to stop these losses from occurring, as the degree of controllability is usually very small to zero in the case of normal losses.

-The abnormal loss, on the other hand, is referred to as controllable loss because it can be avoided under normal and efficient working conditions.
-It is essentially an unnecessary loss because it occurs due to carelessness, use of low quality materials, use of inefficient or faulty machines in manufacturing process and other similar factors that are controllable in nature.
+The abnormal loss, on the other hand, is referred to as a controllable loss because it can be avoided under normal and efficient working conditions.
+It is essentially an unnecessary loss because it occurs due to carelessness, the use of low quality materials, the use of inefficient or faulty machines in the manufacturing process, and other similar factors that are controllable in nature.

 Treatment of abnormal loss in process costing

-The following example illustrates the presentation of abnormal loss on the cost of production report.
+Let’s take an example to illustrate the treatment and presentation of the abnormal loss on a cost of production report.

 Example

-The entire loss occurred in 2nd department is abnormal.
-The Maria Inc. charges all abnormal losses to factory overhead.
+The entire loss occurred in the 2nd department was abnormal.
+Maria charges all abnormal losses to factory overhead.

-Required: Prepare a cost of production report (CPR) for April for 2nd department of Maria Inc.
+Required: Using the above information, prepare a cost of production report (CPR) for April for the 2nd department of Maria Inc.

 Solution